-- (1) Form and Contents. - A) Requirements--In General.
-Every subpoena must: - (i) state the court from which it issued; - (ii) state the title of the action, the court in which it is pending and its case number: - (iii) command each person to whom it is directed to do one or both of the following at a specified time and place: attend and testify at a deposition, hearing or trial; or produce designated books, papers and documents, whether in physical or electronic form ("records"), or tangible things, in that person's possession, custody, or control; - (iv) identify the party and the party's attorney, if any, who is serving the subpoena; - identify the names, addresses and phone numbers and email addresses where known, of the attorneys for each of the parties and of each party who has appeared in the action without an attorney; - (vi) state the method for recording the testimony if the subpoena commands attendance at a deposition; and - (vii) if production of records or a tangible thing is sought, set out the text of sections (c) and (d) of this rule verbatim on or as an attachment to the subpoena. - (B) Combining or Separating a Command to Produce.
-A command to produce records or tangible things may be included in a subpoena commanding attendance at a deposition, hearing, or trial, or may be contained in a separate subpoena that does not require attendance. - (C) Deposition Subpoena Must Comply With Discovery rules.
-A deposition subpoena may require the production of records or tangible things which are within the scope of discovery permitted by C.R.J.P.
+- (1) Form and Contents. - (A) Requirements--In General.
+Every subpoena must: - (i) state the court from which it issued; - (ii) state the title of the action, the court in which it is pending and its case number: - (iii) command each person to whom it is directed to do one or both of the following at a specified time and place: attend and testify at a deposition, hearing or trial; or produce designated books, papers and documents, whether in physical or electronic form ("records"), or tangible things, in that person's possession, custody, or control; - (iv) identify the party and the party's attorney, if any, who is serving the subpoena; - (v) identify the names, addresses and phone numbers and email addresses where known, of the attorneys for each of the parties and of each party who has appeared in the action without an attorney; - (vi) state the method for recording the testimony if the subpoena commands attendance at a deposition; and - (vii) if production of records or a tangible thing is sought, set out the text of sections (c) and (d) of this Rule verbatim on or as an attachment to the subpoena. - (B) Combining or Separating a Command to Produce.
+A command to produce records or tangible things may be included in a subpoena commanding attendance at a deposition, hearing, or trial, or may be contained in a separate subpoena that does not require attendance. - (C) Deposition Subpoena Must Comply With Discovery Rules.
+A deposition subpoena may require the production of records or tangible things which are within the scope of discovery permitted by C.R.J.P. .
 A subpoena must not be used to avoid the limits on discovery imposed by C.R.J.P. or by the Case Management Order applicable to that case. - (D) Subpoenas to Named Parties.
-A subpoena issued under this rule may not be utilized to obtain discovery from named parties to the action unless the court orders otherwise for good cause.
+A subpoena issued under this Rule may not be utilized to obtain discovery from named parties to the action unless the court orders otherwise for good cause. - (2) Issued by Whom.
+The clerk of the court in which the case is docketed must issue a subpoena, signed but otherwise in blank, to a party who requests it.
+That party must complete it before service.
+An attorney who has entered an appearance in the case also may issue, complete and sign a subpoena as an officer of the court.